The Honky Tonk Man: Stampede Wrestling (1982–1986)

 Farris made his debut for Stampede Wrestling in Calgary in 1982 where the Honky Tonk Wayne gimmick was born.
 A spinoff of rock star Elvis Presley, he sported slicked-back hair, sideburns, and carried a guitar.
 Honky and Ron Starr won the Stampede Wrestling International Tag Team Championship in 1985 and 1986.
-He later teamed with Cuban Assassin to win the International Tag Team titles.
+He later teamed with Cuban Assassin to win the International Tag Team Championship.
 On June 20, 1986, he defeated Bad News Allen for the Stampede North American Heavyweight Championship; the title was vacated when Honky left for WWF in 1986.